tnebooks/12th-biology/content.en/botany/classical-genetics/_index.md

 ### Codominance (1 : 2 : 1)

 **This pattern occurs due to simultaneous (joint) expression of both alleles in the heterozygote** - The phenomenon in which two** alleles are both expressed in the heterozygous individual is known as codominance.
 Example: Red and white flowers of Camellia, inheritance of sickle cell haemoglobin, ABO blood group system in humanbeings.
 In humanbeings, IA and IB alleles of I gene are codominant which follows Mendels law of segregation.
 The codominance was demonstrated in plants with the help of electrophoresis or chromatography for protein or flavonoid substance.
-Example: Gossypium _hirsutum_ and _Gossypium sturtianum_, their F1 hybrid (amphiploid) was tested for seed proteins by electrophoresis.
-Both the parents have different banding patterns for their seed proteins.
+Example: Gossypium _hirsutum_ and _Gossypium sturtianum_, their F1 hybrid (amphiploid) was tested for seed proteins by electrophoresis.Both the parents have different banding patterns for their seed proteins.
 In hybrids, additive banding pattern was noticed.
 Their hybrid shows the presence of both the types of proteins similar to their parents.

 The heterozygote genotype gives rise to a phenotype distinctly different from either of the homozygous genotypes.
 The F1 heterozygotes produce a F2 progeny in a phenotypic and genotypic ratios of 1 : 2 : 1.